specklesystems/speckle-docs/user/teklastructures.md

 #### All Filter

-This trivial filter allows you to select all the elements that are currently supported by the Tekla Structures connector.
+This trivial filter allows you to select all the elements that are currently supported by the Tekla Structures Connector.
 This will send all geometrical elements and their associated properties.

 ## Supported Elements